Faculty of Veterinary & Animal Sciences

 • A Climate Change Information and Adaptation Centre has been established which is acting as a nodal centre for enhanced knowledge dissemination (on climate change and adaptation practices) and coordination centre (for disaster response).

 • An Innovative Embankment Design has been developed with the help of Indian Institute of Technology Madras (IIT-M) for Physical Protection of Island.
-The pilot testing of this design at a vulnerable stretch is under the consideration of the funding agency.
+The pilot testing of this design at a vulnerable stretch is under the consideration of the funding agency.2.
+PROJECT TITLE: PRE-FEASIBILITY STUDY FOR AN ENVISAGED SUSTAINABLE AQUACULTURE PROGRAMME UNDER INDO GERMAN FINANCIAL COOPERATION:

 The overall purpose of this study is to collect and analyse information, which will enable the relevant Indian partner and KfW to assess whether a financial cooperation in the field of sustainable aquaculture would be viable.
 Therefore, the consultants’ tasks include, but not limited to, assessing, analysing and reporting on the following aspects: